The power of exercise before surgery

 1. Focus on whole foods Try to prioritise whole foods that are packed with goodness (like vegetables, fruits, lean proteins, whole grains, and healthy fats) over ultra-processed or processed foods (like pre-packaged snacks, meals, sauces).
 These whole foods will give you the nutrients you need, but also keep you fuller for longer.

-2. Maintain a moderate calorie deficit Aim to consume slightly fewer calories than you burn, but ensure you’re still eating enough to fuel your body.
+2. Maintain a moderate energy deficit Aim to consume slightly fewer calories than you burn, but ensure you're still eating enough to fuel your body.
 A moderate calorie deficit is much more sustainable than a restrictive low calorie diet and prevents the loss of muscle mass and energy levels.
-Meal prepping is a great way to ensure you’re in control of your food intake.
+Meal prepping is a great way to ensure you're in control of your food intake.

 3. Strength training and cardio combo Combine strength training with cardiovascular exercises (like walking, running, or HIIT).
 Strength training helps preserve muscle mass while losing fat, and cardio boosts calorie burn and heart health.